 ||Since its incorporation on 12 January 2000, SMU has established undergraduate and postgraduate programs that aim to produce leaders and creative entrepreneurs capable of excelling in a rapidly changing and dynamic world.
-Set up as Singapore's first private university offering a style of education modeled after The Wharton School, SMU occupies a state-of-the-art city campus (built in 2005) located near Singapore’s Central Business District and National Museaum.
-Today, SMU is home to more than 7,000 students and comprises six schools.
+Set up as Singapore's first private university offering a style of education modeled after The Wharton School, SMU occupies a state-of-the-art campus (built in 2005) located at Singapore’s city center.
+Olin students can enroll at SMU for either the fall or spring semester.

 3.0 cumulative GPA

 3.0 professional GPA

 Open to BSBA students and second majors in the Business School.